Skilled Worker Visa UK

 - Knowledge of English to B1 level in 4 components – speaking, listening, reading and writing

-There are two applicable thresholds – a general one and a job specific threshold, also known as “the going rate” for the job; and it is the highest of the two that applies.
+For applicants applying after 4 April 2024 and not relying on the transitional arrangements, there are two applicable thresholds – the general threshold which is £38,700 and a job specific threshold defined in SOC 2020, also known as “the going rate” for the job.
+It is the highest of the two that determines the applicable minimum pay level.

-The minimum annual threshold is £26,200 per year, but may be lowered in the following circumstances.
+The minimum pay threshold can be reduced in the following circumstances:

 PhD holders with relevant job offers